xssnick/ton-payment-network/README.md

 ### Onchain channels

-Each node is sure to monitor new blocks in the network and catch updates related to its contracts.
-For example, the appearance of new contracts with her key, when someone wants to establish a channel, and events related to uncoordinated closures.
+Nodes are scanning new blocks in the network and catch updates related to their contracts.
+For example, the deployment of new contracts with its key, when someone wants to establish a channel, and events related to uncoordinated closures.

 If a node wants to establish a link with another node, it deploys a payment channel contract to the blockchain.
 The contract contains 2 public keys: its own and its neighbor's.
 The other node detects the contract in the network, checks the parameters, and if all is well, allows to establish a network connection with itself.